Mula Gabharu: Promise to defeat Turbak

 Phrasengmung promised by lighting 101 lamps, a tradition known as Kin Lao, that he will take the determination of protecting his country, son, awards, and honors.
 The Ahom soldiers, who wore armors, were themselves unbeatable.
 Phrasengmung did not get the chance to wear his armor and fought without armor.
 After seven days of fighting, the news of her husband's death reached Mula Gabhoru.
 In mourning, she promised to destroy the murderers of her husband.
-After that, she took a Hengdan and joined the war.
+After that, she took a Hengdang and joined the war.
 On the fourth day of the war, she saw her husband's murderer, the commander Turbak Khan.
 Seeing her husband's murderer in the war zone, Nang Mula bravely fought with Turbak Khan.
 But Turbak Khan was a trained fighter and so he killed Mula Gabharu.
 After her death, the Ahom soldiers were awakened in new strength.
-Under the leadership of Kanseng Borpatra Gohain, the Ahom soldiers defeated Turbak in the place of Mokh.
+Under the leadership of Kanseng Borpatro Gohain, the Ahom soldiers defeated Turbak in the place of Mokh.

 Memorials and monuments

 School

-Mulagabharu Girl's MES School was established in 1987 in the name of great warrior Mulagabharu.
+Mulagabhoru Girl's MES School was established in 1987 in the name of great warrior Mula Gabharu.
 The school is situated in Dichow Botua, Sivasagar, Assam, Postal Code: 785670 India.

 Mula Gabharu Day

-People of Assam celebrate Mulagabhoru Day on 29 May every year.
+People of Assam celebrate Mulagabhoru Day on 29th May every year.

-Birangana Mula Grabharu Award
+Birangana Mula Gabharu Award

-Every year Tai Ahom Yuva Parishad (TYPA) held a ceremony on Mula Gabharu Day and give the Birangana Mula Grabharu Award.
+Every year, Tai Ahom Yuva Parishad (TYPA) holds a ceremony on Mulagabhoru Day and presents the Birangana Mula Gabharu Award.